Sponsorships Elephants

 Our godchild Nyambeni for R.R.

 Nyambeni, a young elephant girl, owes her life to a brave man who rescued her from a muddy pit in Meru.
 Separated from her herd during their night journey, she was left behind and found crying for help.
 Despite the stress of teething, Nyambeni thrived, forming a strong bond with another orphan, Mzinga.
-Now in the Nursery, she is playful and curious, always eager for new adventures.
+She is playful and curious.

 + More